webther/Example-Drupal-Services/README.md

 ## About
-These are the examples to show you how to use the Drupal 7 Services in different languages such as PHP, jQuery, Axios and RxJS.
+These are the examples to show you how to use the Drupal 7 Services in different languages such as jQuery, Axios and RxJS.

 ## How to setup?
 Install `Services`, `Services Entity` and `REST Server` modules then go to the page /admin/structure/services to config a new service.